Security-Onion-Solutions/securityonion-docs/rules.rst

 Managing Rules
 ==============

 NIDS rulesets are chosen during setup and are specified in ``/etc/nsm/pulledpork/pulledpork.conf``.
-If you change the configuration in ``/etc/nsm/pulledpork``, then you will need to update your rules as shown in the following section.
+If you change any of the configuration in ``/etc/nsm/pulledpork/``, then you will need to update your rules as shown in the following section.

 Updating Rules
 --------------